• Duration18 Days / 17 Nights

 • Rescue operation charge in case of emergency.

-• Any operating cost which arise due to a change of the tour, because of landslides, political trouble, and strikes etc.
+• Any operating costs that arise due to a change of the tour, because of landslides, political trouble, strikes, etc.

 Availabilities

-Wilderness Excursion (P) Ltd is a local tour operator so we guaranty small private groups departures any dates that suits your date and time.
+Wilderness Excursion is a local tour operator, so we guarantee small private group departures on any dates that suit your schedule.
+Contact us for your tailored-made trip if this doesn't match your needs.

 Reviews